OBD-II Data Logging With Raspberry Pi And PiCAN2 CAN Bus Interface

 In all regularity, I receive inquiries from users attempting to connect their Raspberry Pi with PiCAN CAN Bus interface to their vehicle's OBD-II diagnostics port, and the questions asked prompted me to write down the essentials to consider for such a project.

-Let's address the hardware: Quite obviously, there is the Raspberry Pi in combination with the PiCAN CAN interface.
+Let's address the hardware, i.e. the Raspberry Pi in combination with the PiCAN CAN interface.

-However, it is essential that you use the SMPS variant of the PiCAN board.
+The most important aspect is that you should use the SMPS variant of the PiCAN board.

 The SMPS option is represented by the little green piggy-back board on top of the PiCAN2-SMPS interface board as shown in the image above.